Kristine Sa

-Kristine Sa (June 6, 1982) is a Vietnamese Canadian singer and songwriter.
+Kristine Sa (June 6, 1982) is a Vietnamese-born Canadian singer and songwriter.

 Career

 Sa was born in Song Be, a small town near Saigon (Ho Chi Minh City) in Vietnam.
 When she was six, her family moved to Canada and she grew up in Toronto.
 She enjoyed singing and performing since she was little, and attended a special performing arts school in ninth grade.
 She was in a television pilot called Wexford.
 When she was in high school, a friend of hers contacted Nemesis Records to look at her webpage and the CEO Minh-Dan Pham was interested in her writing.
 She sent in a demo cover of "Unbreak My Heart" and a self-written song and was soon signed.

 While she was a college student at York University, she released her debut album I Never Knew in 2002.
 It contains a mix of songs written and performed by Sa with what Steve Diabo of Animefringe calls "heartfelt ballads and experimental pop".
 It was marketed mostly through online radio stations, selling in Taiwan, Australia, and the United Kingdom.
 She toured in the United States, and became popular on the Internet and the anime convention circuit, including AnimeFest in Dallas in 2002, and FanimeCon in San Jose in 2003.
 She continued her career with her second album, Rebirth in 2004.